What is Laternal Commucation

 “Though it might go without saying, communication is a team exercise, and as long as only one party invests themselves, clarity will suffer.
 So, each side must learn eloquence or fluency and understand how to listen.”

-4. How can you encourage lateral communication at work?
+How to improve lateral communication at work?

 How can you encourage lateral communication at work